meowrch/meowrch/README.md

   </tr>
 </table>

 <!-- INSTALLATION -->
 ## 🛠 Installation
-If you already have Linux Arch installed, then follow the steps below:
+If you already have Arch Linux installed, follow these steps:
 ### 1. Clone the repository
 ```
 git clone --recurse-submodules --depth 1 https://github.com/meowrch/meowrch
 ```
-### 2. Go to the catalog with the project
+### 2. Navigate to the project directory
 ```
 cd meowrch
 ```
-### 3. Start the automatic installation
+### 3. Run the automatic installation
 ```
 sh install.sh
 ```